-The Home Repairs and Upgrades initiative requires consumer protection to meet these goals.
+The Home Repairs and Upgrades InitiativeHome Repairs and Upgrades initiative requires consumer protection to meet these goals.
 Following approval of incentives, the Approved Vendor and contractor must work together to create a timeline for repairs and/or upgrades.
 The Program Administrator also requires that the Approved Vendor or contractor provide an installation schedule to the homeowners they work with, which will include the days the contractor will be onsite, the estimated work completion date, and the date by which the Approved Vendor will begin the solar installation once the home repairs and/or upgrades are completed.
-If the contractor completing the repairs and/or upgrades amends the days when workers will be onsite or adjusts the project timeline, the contractor must notify the homeowner a minimum 48 hours in advance.
+If the contractor completing the repairs and/or upgrades amends the days when workers will be onsite or adjusts the project timeline, the contractor must notify the homeowner a minimum of 48 hours in advance.
 The Program Administrator will maintain communications with the homeowner during the repair process to follow up on complaints or issues that may arise.

 If the required repairs and/or upgrades cost more than the Initiative will cover, the homeowner will not be responsible for the pre-payment of those costs, following the ILSFA no-upfront costs requirement.
 As noted above, it is permissible for some of the anticipated repair costs that are borne by an Approved Vendor and exceed the price caps under the Initiative to be folded into a monthly lease or power purchase agreement (PPA) fee as long as the Approved Vendor ensures that (a) the fees associated with the repair costs are listed in the "Any Other Fees" section of the ILSFA Standard Disclosures form, and (b) the additional fees associated with the repair costs do not violate ILSFA's participant savings requirements, wherein any ongoing costs and fees paid by the participant cannot exceed 50% of the value of energy generated by the participant's share of the photovoltaic system.
 In the event the contractor uncovers additional repair needs during construction or the cost of materials increases before the work begins, the Approved Vendor or the contractor shall pay any additional costs and may not pass these increased costs through to the customer.
-The Program Administrator will investigate Approved Vendors that do not abide by this requirement for potential disciplinary action, consistent with the disciplinary process in the Consumer Protection Handbook.
+Approved Vendors that do not abide by this requirement will be investigated by the Program Administrator The Program Administrator will investigate Approved Vendors that do not abide by this requirement for potential disciplinary action, consistent with the disciplinary process in the Consumer Protection Handbook.